GETTING READY FOR REVISION

 8. USE PAST PAPERS

 Past exam papers will be available from your teachers and online from whichever exam boards your school uses.
-(See the links at the end of this guide.)
 You can use them to test yourself both in timed and un-timed conditions, and to help focus your revision.

 Simply planning your answers to questions that require longer responses - such as in English and History - will help you to consolidate your understanding, without the need to produce whole essays.